-Owners: Northumberland County Council Page 22 of 23 Author: Corporate Health and Safety Team Date: 13/10/2021 Issue: 7.1
+Owners: Northumberland County Council Page 24 of 26 Issue: 7.3 Date: 16/12/2021

-Contact with others who may have Coronavirus Link added to updated pregnant worker risk assessment.
-13/10/2021 On-site vaccination programmes carried out by School Age Immunisation Service (SAIS) team New section 13/10/2021 N/A Updated version 7 for schools returning in September 2021 27/08/2021 N/A Previous version (v6.3) of school Covid risk assessment All previous versions of school Covid risk assessment N/A
+Contact with others who may have Coronavirus Visitors are requested to take an LFD before attending school site.
+16/12/2021 Staff/Pupils displaying symptoms of coronavirus whilst at school Update on close contact requirements - LFD daily tests are now strongly recommended.
+16/12/2021 Staff/Pupils displaying symptoms of coronavirus whilst at school Update to reflect change in self isolation requirements for close contact of suspected or confirmed cases of the Omicron variant.
+07/12/2021 Outdoor education and off-site visits Planning requirements for those conducting International Travel.
+07/12/2021 Outbreak of Covid-19 in local area or school resulting in the need to step up protective measures Link added to NCC Public Health outbreak checklist.
+13/10/2021 Inadequate ventilation Link added to DFE ventilation document sharing platform.
+13/10/2021 Contact with others who may have Coronavirus Link added to updated pregnant worker risk assessment.
+13/10/2021 On-site vaccination programmes carried out by School Age Immunisation Service (SAIS) team New section 13/10/2021 N/A Updated version 7 for schools returning in September 2021 27/08/2021

-Page 23 of 23
+N/A Previous version (v6.3) of school Covid risk assessment N/A All previous versions of school Covid risk assessment